super-nexus/PSP/psp.md

         - Calling an Intent in order to start a service, will, if the Service is already running, skip onCreate and just call onStart --> Maybe since there is OnStartCommand function but no onstart
         - Service can be bound to another component through onBind call True
         - Service can be run in either background or foreground True
     * What is a wake lock?
 Explain how to acquire it and release it.
+        Wake lock is a functionality which prevents the phone form going to low-power mode.
+        To acquire it you need special WAKE_LOCK permission.
+To use it in application use power manager to obtain it and acquire it.
+To release use .release() function.
     * Describe the main functionalities of AlarmManager
         The main functionality of alarma manager is running periodic or one-off tasks at nearly specific time or with specific times between operations.
     * Why are tasks scheduled via WorkManager more energy efficient than tasks scheduled via AlarmManager?